shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise1.md

     >**Note**: If you receive a prompt asking for credentials after launching the **Azure Migrate appliance configuration wizard** using the shortcut available on the desktop, please follow the instructions from [here](https://github.com/CloudLabsAI-Azure/Know-Before-You-Go/blob/main/AIW-KBYG/AIW-Infrastructure-Migration.md#1-exercise1---task3---step3) to connect to Azure Migrate appliance configuration wizard.

-16. On opening of the appliance configuration wizard, if a pop-up with the license terms appears, accept the terms by selecting **I agree**.
+16. On opening the appliance configuration wizard, if a pop-up with the license terms appears, accept the terms by selecting **I agree**.

     ![Screenshot of the Azure Migrate appliance terms of use.](Images/upd-terms.png "Terms of use")